damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

    1. [ ] People Ops (Recruiter): Give team member access to the GitLab availability calendar
    1. [ ] People Ops (Specialist): Add team member's birthday and work anniversary to the GitLab Birthdays calendar.
 Also, share this calendar with the new team member.
    1. [ ] People Ops (Recruiter): Add new team member to the next monthly [GitLab 101 call](https://about.gitlab.com/culture/gitlab-101/)
-   1. [ ] People Ops (Recruiter): Invite to team meeting, and re-arrange the days on which team members speak in the Team Call Agenda.
+   1. [ ] People Ops (Recruiter): Invite to team meeting, and re-arrange the days on which GitLabbers speak in the Team Call Agenda.
    1. [ ] People Ops (Recruiter): If applicable, invite the new team member to the APAC team call.
-   1. [ ] People Ops (Recruiter): Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
+   1. [ ] People Ops (Recruiter): Add entry to Team Call agenda to introduce the new team member, and make sure to include the new GitLabbers NAME as well as TITLE in the agenda item.
    1. [ ] People Ops (Recruiter): If in a technical role, add the new team member to the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
    1. [ ] Hiring Manager: Add team member to weekly team meetings.
    1. [ ] Hiring Manager: Schedule weekly 1:1 meetings with new team member.